 Versions of the Standard

 The e-Stewards Standard is a living document and is updated as needed with relevant information to reflect changing best practices and industry norms.
-Since its inception in 2009, the standard has undergone two full revisions: Version 2.0 published November 1, 2013, and Version 3.0 published March 15, 2017.
-To see an overview of the differences between V2 and V3 click here.
+Since its inception in 2009, the standard has undergone two full revisions: Version 2.0 published on November 1, 2013, and Version 3.0 published on March 15, 2017.
+Currently the Standard is in Version 3.1 which includes the first set of sanctioned interpretations to the Version 3.

 Between publications of full revisions of the standard, formal changes are published as needed to update or clarify the standard.
 These formal changes are called Sanctioned Interpretations (SI).
 All organizations seeking certification must meet requirements of both the current e-Stewards Standard and the current e-Stewards Sanctioned Interpretations of that standard.

 Sanctioned Interpretations to Version 3.0 are integrated into the official updated standard, which is subsequently renumbered (Version 3.1, 3.2, etc.) to reflect the addition of SIs in the document.
-New updates to Version 3 of the standard are sent at no cost to original purchasers of an earlier iteration of Version 3.
+New updates to Version 3 of the standard are sent at no cost to original purchasers of an earlier iteration of Version 3, and the citation list of Sanctioned Interpretations will be available on the e-Stewards website, as well as in the renumbered versions.
+Click here to access the citation list of Sanctioned Interpretations.